What is a Campaign?

 A Campaign is where captured leads are processed.
 There are two Types or campaigns; either a Standard or Suppression campaign.
 A suppression campaign is typically used to receive leads that are later used to stop leads from being processed, think "Do Not Call" list.

-With each Campaign you define the behaviour against a lead i.e. duplication and validation criteria as well as controlling commission and payout to Suppliers.
+With a Standard Campaign, you define the behaviour against a lead i.e. duplication and validation criteria as well as controlling commission and payout to Suppliers.
 It is here where you also define the fields associated with a Campaign.

 Add New Campaign/Edit Existing Campaigns